ShaharOfer/Face-Rec-Login-System/README.md

-# log-in-face
+# Face-Rec-Login-System
-Log in system based on face recognition
+Face Recognition Log in system.

+Written in python3